Emmionel/building_my_site/basic_layout.md

 colors: orange, navy blue, white and grey

+<u>Languages of the site</u>: English and Greek.
+The basic site will be in English and Greek is as second language

 My image on the left side
 The following text as graphic that progresses: